JenieX/responsive-images/README.md

 Using width descriptor allows the browser to pick the best candidate from srcset based on the actual width needed to render that image on that particular display at runtime.

 Note: The display pixel density is also taken into account by the browser while calculating the required width.
+Assuming an image takes up the whole viewport width on a **300px** wide screen with **DPR 2**, the browser will pick "black-bird-600_x_900.jpg" because it needs a **300x2=600px** wide image.

 ```html
 <img